Keyboard shortcuts

 Configuration Options

-command = "node" # Command to run
+command = "node" # Required for stdio transport

-args = ["server.js"] # Command arguments
+args = ["server.js"] # Optional arguments

-# Environment variables
+# Optional environment variables

 env = { API_KEY = "secret", DEBUG = "true" }